apache/mesos/docs/upgrades.md

 * The canonical name for the environment variable `LIBPROCESS_SSL_VERIFY_CERT` was changed to `LIBPROCESS_SSL_VERIFY_SERVER_CERT`.
   The canonical name for the environment variable `LIBPROCESS_SSL_REQUIRE_CERT` was changed to `LIBPROCESS_SSL_REQUIRE_CLIENT_CERT`.
   The old names will continue to work as before, but operators are encouraged to update their configuration to reduce confusion.

+<a name="1-10-x-limits-cfs-quota"></a>

+* The Mesos agent's `cgroups_enable_cfs` flag previously controlled whether or not CFS quota would be used for all tasks on the agent.
+Resource limits have been added to tasks, and when a CPU limit is specified on a task, the agent will now apply a CFS quota regardless of the value of `cgroups_enable_cfs`.

 <a name="1-10-x-agent-features"></a>